NASA and The Aerospace Corporation

 The Path Forward

-In 2009, Aerospace President and CEO Wanda Austin and trustee Sally Ride served on the Human Space Flight Review Committee, an independent panel established to review U.S. human spaceflight plans and programs.
+In 2009, Aerospace President and CEO Wanda Austin and the late trustee Sally Ride served on the Human Space Flight Review Committee, an independent panel established to review U.S. human spaceflight plans and programs.
 To support this study, Aerospace was asked to provide independent technical and programmatic assessments of NASA’s human spaceflight program, as well as options and alternatives for the future.
 The final report, submitted in August 2009, presented various approaches for advancing a safe, innovative, affordable, and sustainable human spaceflight program following the space shuttle’s retirement.

 This image, taken from Spirit’s PanCam looking east, depicts the nearby hills dedicated to the final crew of Space Shuttle Columbia.
 “These seven hills on Mars are named for those seven brave souls, the final crew of the Space Shuttle Columbia,” said former NASA Administrator Sean O’Keefe upon making the announcement.